Hartley People

 Selling You!

-Remember looking for work is essentially a sales process.
 The first step in the process is your CV which acts like your personal brochure.
-As with any sales process, you need identify your USP (Unique Selling Point), so think about what skills, experience,
+As with any sales process, you need identify your USP (Unique Selling Point), so think about what skills, experience, and traits you have that others may not.

-traits you have that others might not.
 What makes you the ideal candidate?
 How can you make yourself stand out from the rest?
 Are you a graduate who has finished with a 1.1 honours degree or perhaps managed to get some work experience relevant to the roles you are applying for?
-For more senior people, maybe you have some very job specific experience or led a project to successful completion?
-These all need to be considered before even starting with your job search!

 So, what about the CV?